Associate Dean for Academic and Student Affairs

 Department of Occupational Therapy Education

 Jeff Radel, Ph.D., teaches in KU's occupational therapy degree programs as associate professor.
 He holds the position of graduate director of the department and serves a variety of roles in the doctorate in therapeutic science program – from academic mentor and admissions manager to instructor on several courses.
-In February 2016, Radel was appointed the school's interim associate dean for academic and student affairs.
+In February 2016, Radel was appointed the school's interim associate dean for academic and student affairs and the interim tag was removed effective January 1, 2018.

 In addition to teaching courses OCTH 645 Contexts of Occupation and OCTH 655 Neuroscience Assessment of Occupational Performance, Radel coordinates OCTH 790 Research Practicum and Professional Writing courses in the master's degree in occupational therapy curriculum.
 This includes directing students as they pursue research projects related to the theory and practice of occupational therapy.